TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/README.md

 > Clever Analog And Digital Power Supply System

 Consumers know *USB* from a plethora of devices: it is used to supply *power* from chargers and power banks to devices, and it can also transport *data*.
+In this section, I am focusing on the *power delivery* features of USB.

+## Overview

-Once you start examining *USB* more closely, you'll discover that it has - among many other things - evolved into a highly sophisticated power management system that can be used in many DIY projects.
+Once you start examining *USB* more closely, you'll quickly discover that it has - among many other things - evolved into a highly sophisticated power management system that can be used in many DIY projects.
 It can often replace cumbersome buck and boost converters, and for certain scenarios, it may even challenge traditional lab bench power supplies.

-## Overview
+### Roots
-The **Universal Serial Bus (USB)** is an industry standard that defines cables, connectors, and protocols used for
+The **Universal Serial Bus (USB)** is an industry standard that defines cables, connectors, and protocols used for...

 * connection
 * communication
 * power supply

-between computers and electronic devices.
+...between computers and electronic devices.

-### Roots
 Introduced in the mid-1990s by a consortium of companies, USB was designed to standardize and simplify the way peripherals such as keyboards, mice, printers, and storage devices connect to computers.
 The goal was to replace a variety of older, less user-friendly, and incompatible standards:

 * **Data:**